-- (7) A maximum of 5,000 square feet of canopy cover may be dedicated to medical cannabis seed production under this permit.
-This canopy cover shall be considered equivalent to cultivation area and counted towards the maximum allowable square footage allowed under this permit. - (8) Cultivation for seed production under this type of permit requires that there be a legal dwelling unit on the legal parcel used for cultivation, excluding legal parcels with the industrial zoning listed above. - (9) The legal parcel where cultivation is occurring must have one of the following inland zoning designations: Rural Residential "R-R 10"; Agriculture "A-G"; Upland Residential "U-R"; Rangeland "R-L"; Forest Land "F-L"; Timberland Production "TPZ"; Limited Industrial "I-1"; General Industrial "I-2"; or Pinoleville Industrial "P-I". - (10)Any sales of nursery stock or seeds which were produced on and occur on a parcel within a TPZ or FL zoning district shall be limited to permitted cultivators only.
+- (8) A maximum of 5,000 square feet of canopy cover may be dedicated to medical cannabis seed production under this permit.
+This canopy cover shall be considered equivalent to cultivation area and counted towards the maximum allowable square footage allowed under this permit. - (9) Cultivation for seed production under this type of permit requires that there be a legal dwelling unit on the legal parcel used for cultivation, excluding legal parcels with the industrial, agricultural, rangeland, forest land, timberland production, and upland residential zoning listed below. - (10) The legal parcel where cultivation is occurring must have one of the following inland zoning designations: Rural Residential "R R 10"; Agriculture "A G"; Upland Residential "U R"; Rangeland "R L"; Forest Land "F-L"; Timberland Production "TPZ"; Limited Industrial "I-1"; General Industrial "I-2"; or Pinoleville Industrial "P-I". - Any sales of nursery products which were produced on and occur on a parcel within a TPZ or FL zoning district shall be limited to permitted cultivators only.
 Such sales are limited to individuals that are in possession of a permit to cultivate under this Chapter and in possession of a State license to cultivate medical cannabis, once they become available.
 At the time of sale, the nursery shall generate a manifest stating the date and time, nursery name, address, and permit number (and license number, when applicable), the buyers name, cultivation address, and permit number (and license number, when applicable).
 A copy of this manifest shall be retained by the purchaser and serve as a transport document for the purchaser to proceed directly from the nursery to the intended cultivation site.
-If the nursery is transporting nursery stock to the cultivator's location, this manifest shall be filled-out and in position of the nursery operator during transport.
-Both the nursery and the buyer shall retain these records for a period of two (2) years. - (11) The permittee for either type of production agrees to abide by and operate in accordance with the requirements established by the Mendocino County Agricultural Commissioner relating to nursery and seed operations which pertain to the cultivation of medical cannabis.
-Such requirements shall be established in the Mendocino Cannabis Nursery and Seed Manual. - (12) The permittee shall engage the services of an approved Third Party Inspector and facilitate one (1) consultation inspection for each six (6) month period of operation to be performed by the inspector.

-(13) The permittee shall facilitate two (2) on-site compliance inspections annually, and additional inspections if deemed necessary, with at least 24 hours prior notice, to be conducted by the Agricultural Commissioner during regular business hours (Monday - Friday, 9:00 am - 5:00 pm, excluding holidays).
-The permittee shall notify the appropriate county official to schedule the annual on-site compliance inspections.
+If the nursery is transporting nursery products to the cultivator's location, this manifest shall be filled out and in possession of the nursery operator, their employee or their designated transporter during transport.
+Both the nursery and the buyer shall retain these records for a period of two (2) years. - (12) The permittee for either type of production agrees to abide by and operate in accordance with the requirements established by the Mendocino County Agricultural Commissioner relating to nursery and seed operations which pertain to the cultivation of medical cannabis.
+Such requirements shall be established in the Mendocino Cannabis Nursery and Seed Manual. - (13) The permittee shall engage the services of an approved Third Party Inspector and facilitate one (1) consultation inspection for each six (6) month period of operation to be performed by the inspector. - (14) The permittee shall facilitate two (2) on-site compliance inspections annually, and additional inspections if deemed necessary, with at least 24 hours prior notice, to be conducted by the Agricultural Commissioner during regular business hours (Monday - Friday, 9:00 am - 5:00 pm, excluding holidays).
+The permittee shall notify the appropriate county official to schedule the annual on site compliance inspections.